eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ServerState is requested to update its State and the new State has a cycle in the workload dependencies, the server shall reject the new State.
+When the ServerState is requested to update its State and the new State has a cycle in the workload dependencies, the server shall reject the new State as invalid.

 Rationale: A cyclic dependency between workloads will prevent the affected workloads from starting rendering the state invalid.